 For adults who need 24-hour on-site awake staff supervision and therapies to maintain their own and community safety.
 The goal of the Community Protection program is to provide a structured, therapeutic environment for persons with community protection issues in order for them to live safely and successfully in the community while minimizing the risk to public safety.
-Community Protection services include all services under the CORE wavier, except: Community Engagement, Respite, Wellness Education, Community Inclusion.
+Community Protection services include all services under the CORE wavier, except: Community Engagement, Respite, Wellness Education and community Inclusion.